basavasagarkp/basavasagarkp.github.io/_posts/2024-07-14-modes-in-diffusion.md

     <figcaption>Conditioned on 2</figcaption>
   </figure>
 </div>
+Another great advantage of diffusion models is that they render themselves to conditional generation, i.e., we can condition the generation process on some input that directs the mode of convergence.
+That is really cool, not only can we get sample but we can get the sample we want based on high-level conditional data.
+And the icing on top of the cake is that the conditioning of diffusion models is also flexible, which means we can condition the generation of sample either using a number or a language prompt or an image.
+This is especially useful in robotics where you want to convert control your robots action or policy using high-level natural language commands.
+Here in the below example, I sample a data point from the distribution based on numerical specification of the mode.

 <div class="image-container">
 <figure>
   <img src="../../../../assets/images/diffusion_policy_multimodality.png" alt="Description of Image" width="200" height="200"/>
+  <figcaption> Multi-modal paths for achieving the same goal in robotics.
+Diffusion Model (policy) is able to preserve these modes, which is especially useful in robotics.
+Adapted from <a href="https://diffusion-policy.cs.columbia.edu/diffusion_policy_2023.pdf">Diffusion Policy</a></figcaption>
 </figure>
 </div>

-Another great advantage of diffusion models is that they render themselves to conditional generation, i.e., we can condition the generation process on some input that directs the mode of convergence.
-That is really cool, not only can we get sample but we can get the sample we want based on high-level conditional data.
-And the icing on top of the cake is that the conditioning of diffusion models is also flexible, which means we can condition the generation of sample either using a number or a language prompt or an image.
-This is especially useful in robotics where you want to convert control your robots action or policy using high-level natural language commands.
-Here in the below example, I sample a data point from the distribution based on numerical specification of the mode.